TheBoredTeam/boring.notch/README.md

 - Launch the app, and voilà—your notch is now the coolest part of your screen.
 - Hover over the notch to see it expand and reveal all its secrets.
 - Use the controls to manage your music like a rockstar.
+- **Set your Mood** 😃😑😉😔 — choose from multiple moods (happy, sad, surprised, neutral) and watch the notch face react with dynamic animations (blinks, smiles, frowns).

 ## 📋 Roadmap
 - [x] Playback live activity 🎧